Codeception/codeception.github.com/guides/06-ModulesAndHelpers.md

 The modules won't conflict as actions with the same names won't be loaded.

 The REST module has parts for `Xml` and `Json` in the same way.
-If you are testing a REST service with only JSON responses, you can enable just the JSON Fart of this module:
+If you are testing a REST service with only JSON responses, you can enable just the JSON part of this module:

 ```yaml